 If you follow the preventative measures we’ve stated below, you should not have an issue.

-Wooden Floors in Bathrooms, What Could Go Wrong?
+Solid Hardwood Floors in Bathrooms, What Could Go Wrong?

 Wood is a natural product that’s very porous.
 Even with a top coat of polyurethane, it still absorbs and releases moisture through the edges and bottom.
 Unlike tile, wood expands, and contracts.
 Indeed, there are drawbacks to laying down hardwood floors for bathrooms.
 Let’s take a look at them and then how we can mitigate these potential issues.